top of page

 WORK IN SUPPORT OF SUSTAINABLE ECONOMIC DEVELOPMENT IN TAMPA BAY

-• The 14 th Congressional District has the potential to replace California’s infamous Silicon Valley.
-We are a leader in the technology, health, environmental, defense, and other vital sectors.
-The benefits of our district across all industries need to be championed, not just select special interests.
+The 14th Congressional District can potentially replace California’s infamous Silicon Valley.
+We are leaders in technology, health, environmental, defense, and other vital sectors.
+The benefits of our district across all industries need to be championed, not just select special interests that benefit the current incumbent. â€‹

 Anchor 2